datacrafts-io/skeleton/README.md

 ### New Rails API application without frontend part.

+This command will create new rails app with configured rails_helper.rb and .rubocop.yml files.
+All major gems are also included.

     $ datacrafts-io-skeleton create APP_NAME
     $ datacrafts-io-skeleton build APP_NAME
     $ datacrafts-io-skeleton new APP_NAME